lzsiga/jsch/README.md

 # jsch
-Fork of Atsuhiko Yamanaka (ymnk)'s jsch-0.1.55 from sourceforge.net
+Fork of jsch-0.1.55 of Atsuhiko Yamanaka (ymnk) from sourceforge.net

 To tell the truth, I don't know anything about Java.
 Or git/github.
 I only wish to publish a little fix I've created.